Nurse Educator Graduate Nursing Certificate Program Overview

 Curriculum

-The program begins in the fall with four, 16-week online courses.
-The courses include 12 credit hours of graduate-level coursework and a 48-hour practicum with a highly-qualified nursing education faculty member.
+The Nurse Educator Graduate Nursing Certificate courses include 12 credit hours of graduate-level coursework with highly-qualified nursing education faculty members.
 The courses are:

-- Principles and Practices of Assessment and Evaluation (practicum)
+- NURG 7530 Principles of Assessment and Evaluation in Nursing Education

 View the Academic Catalog for complete certificate requirements.